mothur/mothur.github.io/_wiki/cluster.split.md

 -   1.30.0 - no longer creates concatenated distance matrix for splitmethod=fasta.
 -   1.31.0 - Bug Fix: - when splitting by taxonomy mothur was saving
-    temp fasta files as the \"current\" fasta file.
+    temp fasta files as the "current" fasta file.
 -   1.34.0 - added the file option which allows you to enter your file containing your list of column and names/count files as well as the singleton file.
 This file is mothur generated, when you run